-Precision in Focus The fit and finish of the FNAR is superb, as should be expected from FNH-USA.
+The fit and finish of the FNAR is superb, as should be expected from FNH-USA.
 The alloy receiver features an evenly applied matte-gray anodized finish that matches exceptionally well with the gray color of the manganese-phosphate finish on the steel parts.
 The action in the test rifle cycled smoothly by hand, and the all controls worked positively.
 The 20-round magazine included with the rifle is solid and substantial, and locked soundly into place in the magazine block.
 Both of the ambidextrous magazine-release buttons worked positively.

 For testing, I outfitted the FNAR with a Leupold Mark 2 3-9x40 mm scope and mounted it with Brownells steel rings.
 Despite all the adjustments available with the stock, I ultimately decided the factory configuration suited me best.
 With that, I headed to the range with the rifle, several types of ammunition and a new Champion folding target holder (www.championtarget.com) I have been testing.